-We’ve taking it hiking, mountain biking, and ski touring and worn it casually to the office where it received myriad compliments.
-Our hikes consisted of some quick jaunts and longer excursions in 45°-60° weather.
+I’ve taking it hiking, mountain biking, and ski touring and worn it casually to the office where it received myriad compliments.
+My hikes consisted of some quick jaunts and longer excursions in 45°-60° weather.
 The bike ride was a brutal slog up Bergen Peak.
 The ski tour was a quick jaunt up Jones Pass.
-We’ve even worn it, sleeves pushed up, under our waders while fishing tenkara.
+I’ve even worn it, sleeves pushed up, under my waders while fishing tenkara.

 The Arc’teryx Atom SL is available for both men (XS-XXL) and women(XS-XL).
 Weight is listed at 9.2 oz (261g).
 Our sample, men’s large, weighs 9.7 oz (276 g).
 Find the best price on the Atom SL using our Gear Search.

 To create the Atom SL, Arc’teryx started with 20-denier Tyono nylon fabric.
 It’s the same fabric they use in the Atom LT.
 Arc’teryx uses a 30 denier version of Tyono in their Squamish wind jacket.
 Tyono incorporates a bit of mechanical stretch while resisting wind.
 While the Squamish puts bare nylon on your skin, the Atom SL incorporates a polyester mesh on the inner face of the sleeves, which adds both comfort and a bit of warmth.